sakakit/BracketColorizer/ReadMe.md

 ### Uninstall/Update
 - Disable/uninstall from Settings/Preferences > Plugins
 - If manually placed, remove the ZIP/folder from the plugins directory
-- Restart the IDE afterwards
+- Restart the IDE afterward

 ## Troubleshooting